-The Queensland Workforce Summit 2022 is bringing together international and Queensland based industry and economic experts, thought leaders and change makers.
+The Queensland Workforce Summit 2022 brought together international and Queensland based industry and economic experts, thought leaders and change makers.

 Together with representatives from industry, small business, universities, the training sector, unions and government, Summit delegates will address workforce challenges with innovative solutions to ensure Queensland has the workforce needed for now and in future.